TrelisPay/WooCommerce-svn/trunk/ReadMe.txt

 = How much are transaction fees? =

-There are no blockchain or transaction fees for the first $1,000 in volume per month.
 For further details on pricing see [docs.Trelis.com](https://docs.Trelis.com)

 = What currencies are supported? =

 * Trelis supports WooCommerce and MemberPress stores with the following currencies: USD, EUR, BRL, GBP, CNY, JPY, INR, CAD, RUB, KRW, AUD, MXN, IDR, SAR, CHF, TWD, PLN, TRY, SEK, ARS, NOK, THB, ILS, NGN, AED, MYR, EGP, ZAR, SGD, PHP, VND, DKK, BDT, HKD, COP, PKR, CLP, IQD, CZK, RON, NZD .
+* This plugin **will not work** for products priced in other currencies.
 * Customers will be charged in USDC.
-* Alternately, this plugin allows merchants to directly price products in USDC or ETH.
-* This plugin **will not work** for products priced in other currencies.

 = What is the maximum payment amount? =